-The following table presents the risk-based capital ratios for the Company and its U.S. Bank Subsidiaries at September 30, 2015.
+The following table presents the risk-based capital ratios for the Company and its U.S. Bank Subsidiaries at March 31, 2016.
 Each ratio represents the lower of risk-based capital ratios (on a transitional basis) calculated using a U.S. Basel III transitional numerator and RWAs computed under the Standardized Approach or under the Advanced Approach.
-At September 30, 2015, the Company's risk-based capital ratios were lower under the Advanced Approach transitional rules; however, the risk-based capital ratios for the Company's U.S. Bank Subsidiaries were lower under the Standardized Approach transitional rules.
+At March 31, 2016, the Company's risk-based capital ratios were lower under the Advanced Approach transitional rules; however, the risk-based capital ratios for the Company's U.S. Bank Subsidiaries were lower under the Standardized Approach transitional rules; however, the risk-based capital ratios for the Company's U.S. Bank Subsidiaries were lower under the Standardized Approach transitional rules.